aliceblomberg/api-lab/candy-crash/README.md

 ## Contribution
 The author of the original example was not provided.
-Paper.js is distributed under the permissive MIT License Copyright (c) 2011, Juerg Lehni & Jonathan Puckey.
+Paper.js is distributed under the permissive MIT License Copyright &copy; 2011, Juerg Lehni & Jonathan Puckey.

 New example created by Aasa Whittleton and also distributed under the permissive MIT License.